lwear/FirebaseTicTacToe/README.md

 #### The most recent demo version will always be avalible here: <https://tictactoe-2cc0f.web.app/>

+#### If you are really stuck, you can look at the source code for the most recent version, but Mrs. Wear will check if you just copy and pasted...👀 so don't.

 This project will be broken down into different stages, and I will post source code, and live demo for the next stage up here as soon as I have it functional.

 TASK 1 🐳 : Your task, should you choose to accept, is to start a *firebase* project with the [Firebase Command Line Interface](https://firebase.google.com/docs/cli)